VignoliniLab/PyLlama/docs/source/tutorials/beginners_tutorial.rst

 How to install PyLlama
 -----------------------

-The StackMat code is stored on GitHub.
+The PyLlama code is stored on GitHub.
 You should go to `its GitHub repository <https://www.google.com>`_ and click on the download button.
 Then, unzip the archive and place all files in a dedicated folder.

 ..
     TODO add link to GitHub

 There are several files in the archive:

-- ``pyllama.py``: the StackMat code is a set of pre-defined sets of instructions (functions) that you can use.
+- ``pyllama.py``: the PyLlama code is a set of pre-defined sets of instructions (functions) that you can use.
 You don’t need to modify it and you should not run it.
 However, your interpreter needs to access this file to use the functions that it contains.
 - ``cholesteric.py`` and ``geometry.py``: these codes contain pre-defined instructions that are required to model cholesterics and to display 3D representations.
 Your interpreter also needs to access these file to use the functions that it contains if you want to model cholesterics.
 - a collection of files that are named ``script_XXXX.py``: these are examples of codes that you can run.
-These scripts use functions from ``stackmat.py`` in order to model different examples of stacks, for example to plot a spectrum.
+These scripts use functions from ``pyllama.py`` in order to model different examples of stacks, for example to plot a spectrum.
 You can write your script from scratch or you can find one that resembles the stack that you want to model and edit it.

 How to modify and run a script
 ------------------------------